erjseals/tools-n-scripts/README.md

 # tools-scripts

-This is a scattered collection of things I've found useful to write down.
-Whether that be simple CLI commands I consistently forget, or just config files for applications like Vim and Tmux.
+This is a scattered collection of things I've found either useful to write down or save.
+Whether that be simple CLI commands I consistently forget, or config files for applications like Vim and Tmux.
 This should probably be a private repository, but I don't want to log in to GitHub each time I forget how to unzip a tarball.

 ## SSH and SCP